 All information relating to the complaint and the customer will be actively protected from disclosure, unless the customer has expressly consented to its release.

-The Department of Planning and Environment (DP&E) welcomes the opportunity to exchange information and ideas with visiting delegations from overseas organisations and governments where possible.
+The Department welcomes the opportunity to exchange information and ideas with visiting delegations from overseas organisations and governments where possible.
 So we can accommodate visits and make our people available, you should make your request in writing and at least four (4) weeks in advance.

 Overseas delegations should contact their country’s Consulate in NSW (or Australian trade representative where there is none) and accompany their request with a letter or email of endorsement.